 The growth potential of adjacent markets is the next thing to consider.
 While this does require a level of localization, it’s not the same as a Japanese company expanding to America, or vice versa.
 For example – when Netflix began its expansion program, it started with Canada; same language, similar culture, new audience.
 This staged approach to localization demands less effort but is a practical way to demonstrate the potential returns of expanding further.

 - Meet consumer expectations.
-Referring back to the statistics at the beginning this piece, consumers expect content to be relevant to them.
+Referring back to the statistics at the beginning of this piece, consumers expect content to be relevant to them.
 Localized content yields better results (higher conversion or engagement rates, for example) because content is easily understood and resonates with the target audience.

 The big streamers have been one of the main drivers of this trend.
 Netflix says that from 2019 to 2020, it has seen viewing hours of non-English content grow by 90%.
 This is due in large part to the company’s huge investment in creating local language content that foremost appeals to markets with growth potential.